Sheetz–Wawa rivalry: Cultural significance

 The divide between fans of Sheetz and Wawa has been described as the "most heated food rivalry in the country".
 Among Pennsylvanians, the choice of convenience store is a cultural signifier of regional identity.
-The Spectator editor Teresa Mull described Sheetz as having a "cultural hegemony" in central Pennsylvania, and The New York Times political correspondent Trip Gabriel described its fans as having sworn a "fealty" to the store.
+The Spectator editor Teresa Mull described Sheetz as having a "cultural hegemony" in central Pennsylvania, and The New York Times political correspondent Trip Gabriel described its fans as having sworn "fealty" to the store.
 Likewise, Wawa fans—including Johnny Knoxville—have gotten tattoos of the store logo, demonstrating what Philadelphia magazine writer Don Steinberg called a "cult-like customer devotion".

 State politicians in Pennsylvania often make public statements in support of and campaign stops at their preferred convenience store chain.
 In 2020, U.S. Representative Brendan Boyle and lieutenant governor John Fetterman wrote competing op-eds in The Philadelphia Inquirer arguing for the merits of Wawa and Sheetz, respectively.
 They engaged in a debate on the topic a year later.
 Some national politicians also take care to visit the convenience store of the region in which they are trying to earn votes.
 During the 2024 U.S. presidential election, the Kamala Harris campaign attempted to appeal to both Sheetz and Wawa voters; vice presidential nominee Tim Walz was rebuked by Eastern Pennsylvanians after mentioning having visited a Sheetz, while the campaign ran ads in Philadelphia with puns on the name "Wawa".